Dry firing a bow is shooting your bow without an arrow. It is also known as dry loosing.

 The dry fire incident can damage one or two of the parts mentioned above or the entire bow can literally explode in your face as many videos on YouTube show.

-After Dry Firing Your Bow, What Next?
+After Dry Firing A Bow, What Next?

 When there is no visible damage on your bow, you need to check carefully.
 Try using a bright light.
 This will need a little more keenness if you have a compound bow.
 It has many moving parts, most of which are vulnerable when in a dry fire, and it is easy to miss signs of damage.
 See if there are splinters and cracks (rub it with a cotton ball to catch any small splinters).
 Make sure everything is fine and that nothing is loose, bent or broken.
 If everything seems fine, try shooting with it—this is not recommended.
-It is advisable to have a pro look at it just to be safe.
+It is advisable take it to an archery shop and have a pro look at it just to be safe.

 Do All Bows Get Damaged by Dry Fires?